UB-tree

-The UB-tree as proposed by Rudolf Bayer and Volker Markl is a balanced tree for storing and efficiently retrieving multidimensional data.
-It is basically a B+ tree (information only in the leaves) with records stored according to Z-order, also called Morton order.
-Z-order is simply calculated by bitwise interlacing the keys.
+The UB-tree, also known as the Universal B-Tree, as proposed by Rudolf Bayer and Volker Markl is a balanced tree for storing and efficiently retrieving multidimensional data.
+Like a B+ tree, information is stored only in the leaves.
+Records are stored according to Z-order, also called Morton order.
+Z-order is calculated by bitwise interlacing of the keys.

 Insertion, deletion, and point query are done as with ordinary B+ trees.
 To perform range searches in multidimensional point data, however, an algorithm must be provided for calculating, from a point encountered in the data base, the next Z-value which is in the multidimensional search range.

 The original algorithm to solve this key problem was exponential with the dimensionality and thus not feasible ("GetNextZ-address").
-A solution to this "crucial part of the UB-tree range query" linear with the z-address bit length has been described later.
+A solution to this "crucial part of the UB-tree range query" has been described later.
 This method has already been described in an older paper where using Z-order with search trees has first been proposed.